Tableau Server Data Engine

 Hyper is Tableau's in-memory Data Engine technology optimised for fast data ingests and analytical query processing on large or complex data sets.
-Starting in Tableau 10.5 release, Hyper powers the Data Engine in Tableau Server, Tableau Desktop, Tableau Cloud and Tableau Public.
+Hyper powers the Data Engine in Tableau Server, Tableau Desktop, Tableau Cloud and Tableau Public.
 The Data Engine is used when creating, refreshing or querying extracts.
 It is also used for cross-database joins to support federated data sources with multiple connections.

 The Data Engine is designed to leverage all available CPU and memory on the machine to provide the fastest response times.

 Hyper technology leverages the new instruction sets in CPU and is capable of parallelising and scaling to all the available cores.
 Hyper technology is designed to scale to many cores efficiently, and also to maximise the use of each single core as much as possible.
-This means that you can expect to see the CPU being fully used during query processing.
-Adding more CPU is expected to result in performance improvement.
+This means that you can expect to see up to an average of 75% use of total CPU per hour during query processing.
+Adding more CPU should result in performance improvement.

 Modern operating systems such as Microsoft Windows, Apple macOS and Linux have mechanisms to make sure that even if a CPU is fully used, incoming and other active processes can run simultaneously.
 In addition, to manage overall resource consumption and to prevent overloading and completely starving other processes running on the machine, the Data Engine monitors itself to stay within the limits set in the Tableau Server Resource Manager (SRM).
 Tableau Server Resource Manager monitors the resource consumption and notifies Data Engine to reduce the usage when it exceeds the predefined limit.